vorburger/vorburger-dotfiles-bin-etc/README.md

 From https://github.com/tonsky/FiraCode#terminal-support :

 * [Kitty](https://sw.kovidgoyal.net/kitty) (at [kovidgoyal/kitty](https://github.com/kovidgoyal/kitty) on GitHub) is nicely minimalistic, no Settings UI.
 It duplicates `tmux`, but never mind.
 Very actively maintained, Fedora package à jour.
-* [Hyper](https://hyper.is) looks interesting too, but bloated?
-Has RPM, but not Fedora packaged; it's fallback from Kitty.
+* [Hyper](https://hyper.is) looks interesting too, but more "bloated".
+Has RPM, but not Fedora packaged.
+[Font ligatures don't work in v3](https://github.com/vercel/hyper/issues/3607).
 * [QTerminal](https://github.com/lxqt/qterminal) does not list `Fira Code` in File > Settings > Font, so nope.
 * [Konsole](https://konsole.kde.org) drags KDE along, so no thanks.